eniac111/personal_blog/source/_posts/2013-10-04-ubuntu-12-dot-04-desktop-with-zentyal-3-dot-2.markdown

 title: "Ubuntu 12.04 Desktop with Zentyal 3.2"
 date: 2013-10-04 19:01
 comments: true
-categories: [Zentyal, System Administration, LDAP, NFS, Ubuntu]
+categories: [Zentyal, System Administration, LDAP, NFS, Ubuntu, IT]
 ---

 [Zentyal](http://zentyal.org), The Linux Small Business Server includes the most important services for a small or medium company.
 Most of the services are integrated around OpenLdap.
 Since version 3.1, Zentyal uses Samba4 as a Directory and File Sharing service.